ivanpierre/lt-theme-kilroysoft/README.md

 Warning ! if you change the name of the file, you should change the names of the classes in the CSS, else LightTable will not recognize them...

+## Changes version 0.0.2

+Adapted to the new plugin model

+## Changes version 0.0.3

+Corrected LightRed invalid color.
+Added all color codes for tokens of standard syntax files, except apl.js... ;)

 ## Images

 Clojure file